-The theme is set by the exam board and students are given preparation time over a number of weeks to develop their ideas.
+The theme is set by the exam board and students are given preparation time over several weeks to develop their ideas.
 The final practical exam is 10 hours long and delivered over two continuous days.
 During this time, students will produce a final outcome.